Star Trek: The Ultimate Voyage: Concept and creation

-The below is copied content from Jerry Goldsmith; see that page's history for attribution.Jerry Goldsmith composed the score for Star Trek: The Motion Picture (1979).
+Jerry Goldsmith composed the score for Star Trek: The Motion Picture (1979).
 Having been Gene Roddenberry's initial choice to compose the original Star Trek pilot "The Cage" yet being unable to do so due to scheduling conflicts, Goldsmith was the first pick of both Paramount Pictures and director Robert Wise to compose a score for The Motion Picture.

 His score for The Motion Picture earned him Academy Award and Golden Globe Award nominations, and was one of the AFI's 250 nominees for the top twenty-five American film scores.
 Goldsmith would later compose the scores for Star Trek V: The Final Frontier (1989) (which included a revised arrangement of the theme from The Motion Picture), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002), as well as the theme to the television series Star Trek: Voyager in 1995.
 In addition, his theme for The Motion Picture, as arranged by Dennis McCarthy, was reused as the theme for Star Trek: The Next Generation in 1987.Producer and Head Conductor Justin Freer studied under Goldsmith before his passing in 2004.
 As Goldsmith’s contributions to the Star Trek franchise over the years were notable, including creating the musical identity for the Klingon race, the concert experience features much of his music.

 Freer has stated that, due to his musical ability showcased in The Next Generation episode “The Inner Light,” his favorite captain is Jean-Luc Picard.